Bielzinho157/mythic_chat/README.md

 - Mythic Base - NOT PUBLICLY RELEASED
 - Mythic Jobs [For 311 & 911] - NOT PUBLICLY RELEASED

-This also contains the closet script that is used in the Mythic Apartment release

 >NOTE: As with most MythicRP releases at this point, this has several calls to Mythic Framework resources that have not (and may not) released publicly.
 This is intended as a **dev resource** at most and not a simple drag & drop to use on public servers. **Do not make any issues asking for it to be made to work on a public framework or why it isn't plug n' play.**

 # WARNING